 To be eligible for a Heritage Project Grant:

-- The applicant must be an individual, collective of individuals, or registered non-profit society whose residence or location of work is in the Edmonton Metropolitan Region boundaries.
+- The applicant must be an individual, collective of individuals, or registered non-profit society located in the Edmonton Metropolitan Region boundaries.

 - The applicant must be a Canadian citizen or permanent resident 18 years or older.